 So its clear that the problem isn’t the message being delivered (the new policy) it is the method of delivery.
 Instead of suffering a lack of control and disengaging your staff, if you have SharePoint, there is a SharePoint Policy Management short-cut!

 Why use SharePoint for Policy ManagEment?

 If you use SharePoint in your organization and would like to know why it'd be a great choice to manage your policies then take a look at 'Why policy management in SharePoint'.

 Taking the Short-cut

-With DocRead (that works with SharePoint 2010 and 2013), you can carry out your policy management from a central team or location within your SharePoint estate.
+With DocRead (that works with SharePoint), you can carry out your policy management from a central team or location within your SharePoint estate.
 When a government for example releases a new policy, you simply make sure that central location is updated.
 Then you target the right people using the technology you already have in place (SharePoint audiences or AD groups).
 The process is simple.
 You choose the right groups of people (just as you would in an email campaign), attach DocRead to the policy or procedure, set the time-frame for achieving compliance or at least confirming the document has been understood and click send.
 That’s it!

 Once you have followed that simple DocRead workflow, your company policy or compliance officer can simply monitor the progress of the policy through your company by using embedded MI dashboards.
 He/She can see who has read and confirmed understanding of the document, which departments are regularly ignoring the requirement to read the updates and which are always on time.

 Using DocRead, your organisation can not only stay on top of the changes to policy or regulation but also look to improve the way in which the messages are received.
 The MI might tell you that Power-point documents are always better received than word documents for example, or videos give you a 99% success rate against a static document which hits 75% readership most of the time.